 10. Minimize the Number of Fonts Used

-Use one or two font families for a clean, professional look.
-Excess fonts can make a website appear cluttered.
-Stick to consistent fonts across your site.
-Choose fonts that match in style and size.
-This approach ensures a harmonious and attractive design.
+It’s smart to use one or two font families for a clean, professional look—just one or a couple.
+Since excess fonts can make a website appear cluttered, be sure to stick to consistent fonts across your site.
+Pick ones that match in style and size—and it’ll ensure a really harmonious and attractive design.

 11. Use Font Tools and Resources

-Platforms like Google Fonts, Adobe Fonts and Font Squirrel offer a variety of web-optimized fonts.
-These tools can help you find the perfect font for your website.
-They also offer insights into font pairing, licensing and usage.
+Platforms like Google Fonts, Adobe Fonts, and Font Squirrel offer a variety of web-optimized fonts, and they’re tools that can help you find the perfect font for your website—the perfect one.
+What’s more, they offer insights into font pairing, licensing, and usage, too.

 The Take Away

-• Prioritize readability in font choice for better accessibility and clarity.
+Prioritize readability in font choice for better accessibility and clarity as vital factors.

-• Ensure consistency in brand identity across all platforms when you choose fonts.
+Make sure there’s consistency in brand identity across all platforms whenever you choose fonts.

 Find more in-depth insights in our UX Designer’s Guide to Typography.